elestio/cloudgate/README.md

 This setting allow 120 requests per minute per unique IP address

+**banDurationSeconds**: if an ip address go above the maxRequestsPerMinutePerIP it will then be banned for a duration in seconds defined by banDurationSeconds

+    "banDurationSeconds": 300,

+**whitelistedIPs**: array of whitelisted IP addresses, they bypass the ratelimiter and can't be banned

+  "whitelistedIPs":["127.0.0.1", "1.2.3.4"],

 **redirect404toIndex**: Indicate if all 404 should be redirected to index.html, this is usefull for SPA, default is false, set it to true to activate it

 **rewritings**: handle url rewriting